-for any probability p, following the AB+ A+ BB main event participants should be maximally confident that object A is a blicket but should treat objects B and C equivalently.
+As can be seen, this model predicts that for any probability p, following the AB+ A+ BB main event participants should be maximally confident that object A is a blicket but should treat objects B and C equivalently.
 The predictions that this model makes after the ISO main trial are shown below.